Waking up to find a thick layer of fresh, crisp snow covering your entire neighborhood can be breathtaking.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But, before heading outdoors with shovel in hand, experts say it’s important to know that there’s a heightened risk for suffering a heart attack after shoveling heavy amounts of snow.
+Experts caution that you have a heightened risk of having a heart attack after shoveling heavy amounts of snow.

-In fact, cardiologist Luke Laffin, MD, says many people underestimate just how strenuous snow-shoveling can actually be.
+Cardiologist Luke Laffin, MD, says many people underestimate just how strenuous snow shoveling can actually be.

 “Snow shoveling is very similar to being at ‘peak exercise’ on a stress test, so it puts a lot of strain on your heart,” he says.
 “And for someone who isn’t used to actually exercising and being physically fit, it can predispose them to heart attacks.”

 Plan to (or need to) shovel anyway?
-Dr. Laffin says it’s important to take your time – don’t push yourself too hard.
+Dr. Laffin says it’s important to weigh your risks and benefits and proceed accordingly.
 Try following these 5 tips:

-If a loved one begins to show signs of heart trouble, or has trouble breathing after shoveling snow, call 9-1-1 immediately and seek medical care.
+If you or a loved one begins to show signs of heart trouble, or has trouble breathing after shoveling snow, call 911 immediately and seek medical care.
 If you’re not sure, it’s better to get it checked out.

 If you have more than one medical condition or are over the age of 55, Dr. Laffin says it’s best to get someone else to shovel for you.
 It’s simply not worth the risk.

-“Particularly people that have multiple medical conditions such as coronary artery disease or hypertension, or maybe they’re overweight or obese and don’t get a lot of physical activity — it’s not worth it to risk your heart,” he says.
+“Particularly people that have multiple medical conditions such as coronary artery disease or hypertension, or maybe they have overweight or obesity and don’t get a lot of physical activity — it’s not worth it to risk your heart,” he says.

 “I think hiring the kid down the street to do it is a great idea,” Dr. Laffin says.